rcnrqvet/qb-airtag/README.md

 - **Vehicle Tracking**: Limited ability to track airtags in vehicle trunks/gloveboxes (FiveM security restriction)
 - **Dropped Items**: Difficult to track dropped airtags in remote areas without nearby players
-- **Best Use Case**: Works perfectly for tracking players with airtag in their inventory
+- **Best Use Case**: Works perfectly for tracking players or vehicles with airtag in their inventory.
+Will still track if dropped and picked up etc.

 ## 🐛 Bug Reports & Suggestions